Learn to Spot Auto Engine Trouble And Fix It Before Costs Add Up

 2. Make sure that the puddle is actually oil!

 Cars are prone to several different fluids like transmission fluid, coolant, and more.
 Oil (for those of you living under a rock) will be brown/black and be thick in appearance.

 We all know what that traditional burnt oil smell is.
 This could mean that oil is leaking directly onto the engine block; effectively helping you narrow down where the leak is originating from.

 4. Check your engine gaskets, seals, and other connections.

 This is going to take some elbow grease.
-Due to variations in vehicles, check online forums and owners guides for tips on how to identify your oil pain seals, oil pan drain plug, timing cover seal, and valve cover gaskets.
-If you find a leak in one of these areas, unfortunately there is no completely solid way to fix it.
+Due to variations in vehicles, check online forums and owner's guides for tips on how to identify your oil pain seals, oil pan drain plugs, timing cover seals, and valve cover gaskets.
+If you find a leak in one of these areas, unfortunately, there is no completely solid way to fix it.
 Some vehicle owners have had different levels of success with products marketed for this very issue.
-Do you research, read product reviews, and don’t be afraid to consult with someone at your local automotive store about what options are available.
+Do your research, read product reviews, and don’t be afraid to consult with someone at your local automotive store about what options are available.

 5. Tighten anything that is loose.

 This means anything close to the oil pan.
 When we say anything…we mean anything.
 Sometimes an oil leak can be something as simple as just a lose nut or bolt.

 If a DIY fix does not solve the issue, it may be time to take your vehicle to a trained mechanic.
 Oil leaks can be extremely expensive, however, they simply cannot be ignored and must be attended to immediately.